 It was either ice fishing or riding a snowmobile.
 We didn’t have time for both so we had to make a choice.

 We had five days to fill on a recent trip to Sapporo.
 In town for the Snow Festival, it was our first trip to Sapporo so much of that time was used for the usual first-timer things like exploring the city, a day trip to Otaru, skiing at Teine, and maybe an afternoon at an onsen.
 But even with all that, we still had one day free so I wanted to use it for something less common and more off the beaten trail.
-I’m a big fan of Klook so I searched through their Hokkaido activities for interesting ideas and found two – ice fishing and snowmobile riding.
+I’m a fan of travel discount sites like Klook and Kkday so I searched through their Hokkaido activities for interesting ideas and found two – ice fishing and snowmobile riding.

 I had never done either so both activities sounded equally enticing to me.
 However, going ice fishing meant a 7AM meet up somewhere downtown in the midst of Sapporo’s brutal winter.
 Upon hearing that, Ren pretty much made the choice for me: “So am I driving that snowmobile or are you?” 😆

 If you’re staying at a hotel in downtown Sapporo, then you can arrange for pickup with Snowmobile Land.
 We were staying at an AirBnB in the suburbs though so we had to go there on our own.
 To get to Snowmobile Land, take the No. 41 bus from Hassamuminami station to Fukui Entei Mae, which is the last stop.
 The bus ride from Hassamuminami takes about an hour.
 From there, it’s about a 5-10 minute walk to Snowmobile Land.
 Make sure you keep right when you see this fork in the road.
 Snowmobile Land is part of Wonderland Sapporo.